 To unlock your badge, we ask you to:

-Clean with soap and water, then use an EPA-registered disinfectant to help reduce risk.
-When using an EPA-registered disinfectant, follow the label directions for safe, effective use.
+Clean with soap and water, then use a government-recommended disinfectant to help reduce risk.
+When using a disinfectant, follow the label directions for safe, effective use.
 Ensure all shared amenities are thoroughly cleaned between uses by different groups.
 According to the CDC, outdoor areas generally require normal routine cleaning and do not require disinfection.

-Practice physical distancing by keeping at least six feet away from Hipcampers.
-Create highly visible, six-foot spacing indicators to help guests keep their distance between sites and at shared bathrooms, kitchen facilities, and other amenities.
+Practice physical distancing by keeping at least six feet (1.5 metres) away from Hipcampers.
+Create highly visible, six-foot (1.5-metre) spacing indicators to help guests keep their distance between sites and at shared bathrooms, kitchen facilities, and other amenities.

 Frequently wash or sanitize your hands; avoid touching your eyes, nose, and mouth; and cover your mouth and nose with a cloth face mask when in enclosed spaces with Hipcampers or the public.